ItemHunt/ItemHunt/README.md

 - 👋 Hi, I’m @ItemHunt, a self-taught beginner programmer who is trying to understand how to do programmer stuff.
-Been programming and studying for more than 5 months already.
+Been programming and studying for more than 6 months already.
-- 👀 I’m interested in studying computer related stuff, gaming, and Linux.
+- 👀 I’m interested in studying computer related stuff, gaming, Linux, development, and cybersecurity.
-- 🌱 I’m currently learning a lot of stuff like Linux, C++, Javascript, GDScript, and networking.
+- 🌱 I’m currently learning a lot of stuff like Linux, C++, Python, Networking, and such.
-- 💞️ I’m looking to collaborate on simple projects that I can work on and learn from.
-I can't do hard projects yet, only easy-to-understand projects related to what I know.
+- 💞️ I’m looking to collaborate on projects that is within my ability.
+I am okay with anything as of the moment.
 - 📫 You can reach me via my discord LittleTrick#2649 but please, approach me via email first before Discord.
 Here is my email LittleHunters@proton.me

 <!---